shoplineos/shopline-sdk-go/README.md

     webhookClient.VerifyWebhookRequest(r)

     // The Decode function contains webhook validation logic
-    // event := &OrderCreatedEvent{} // Create a WebhookEvent to parse
+    // event := &OrderCreatedEvent{} // Create a WebhookEvent to parse, you can specify your own model
     // err := webhookClient.Decode(r, event) // Parse the webhook event data from the request

     // do something